 - What is Lime Slurry?

 What is Lime Slurry?

 The dominant construction-related use of lime is soil stabilization for roads, building foundations, and earthen dams.
+In addition, lime pumping applications can also apply to wastewater treatment.
 Lime is added to low-quality soils to produce a usable base and sub-base.
 Hydrated lime has long been acknowledged to be a superior anti-stripping additive for asphalt pavements.
 It also helps resist rutting and fracture growth at low temperatures, reduce age hardening, and improve the moisture resistance and durability.
 A recent study shows lime holds significant advantages over other additives for hot mix asphalt roads, including long-term cost savings and increased durability.
 Perhaps the oldest and most traditional use of lime has been in mortar and plaster, because of its superior plasticity and workability.